DimaSheiko/apep-docs/docs/framework/conditions/player.md

 PLAYER:LastcastSeen("Aimed Shot")
 ```

-***
+---

 > ## unitLastCast.succeed

 -   This condition checks if the provided unit's last cast matches the specified spell.

 #### Parameters

 -   `UNIT`: The unit to check the last cast for.
 -   `SPELL`: The spell identifier or name to compare with the unit's last cast.

 #### Returns `BOOL`

 -   `true` if the unit's last cast matches the specified spell, otherwise `false`.

-#### *Examples:*
+#### _Examples:_

 ```lua
 -- DSL Mode
 {ACTION, "UNIT.unitLastCast(Counterspell).succeed"},